clareliguori/clareliguori.github.io/_posts/2023-05-09-virtual-brainstorming.md

 ![](/static/img/posts/virtual-brainstorming-whiteboard-stickies.png){:class="img-blog-content"}

 Next, do some guided brainstorming around themes that you have pre-selected prior to the meeting.
-Pick whatever themes you think are crucial for focusing discussion and themes, max 5 or 6 themes.
+Pick whatever themes you think are crucial for focusing discussion and ideas, max 5 or 6 themes.
 This part is really important for virtual brainstorming.
 In person, we feed off each other's ideas and arrive at common themes more easily.
-But I've found that we don't get that same flow virtually.
+But, I've found that we don't get that same flow virtually without a bit of guidance.

-In the virtual whiteboard, a "curtain" covers up the themes during open-ended idea time, and then do a big reveal when it's time for theme-based brainstorming by deleting the curtain box.
+In the virtual whiteboard, a "curtain" covers up the themes during open-ended idea time.
+Do a big dramatic reveal when it's time for theme-based brainstorming by deleting the curtain box.
 Spend another 10 - 15 minutes doing individual brainstorming,
 but this time around the pre-selected themes.
 People can choose to focus in on one theme, or try to think up ideas along each one of the themes.